ishiland/ArcGIS-License-Tracker/README.md

 8. Navigate to [http://localhost:5000](http://localhost:5000)

-## Production deployment
+## Production
-To run in production mode, set the `FLASK_ENV` variable to `production` then initialize a production database using `python manage.py recreate_db`.
+After successfully testing in development, set the `FLASK_ENV` variable to `production` then initialize a production database using `python manage.py recreate_db`.

+### Task Scheduler
+Setup a scheduled task to read license data at your desired intervals.
+The `read_once` command has been tested to run every minute without any issues.

+In Task Scheduler, you will want to configure the 'Action' similiar to this:
+ - *Program/script*: path the to python executable in your virtual environment
+ - *Add arguments:* `manage.py read_once`
+ - *Start in*: The root directory of the application where the `manage.py` file is.
+Ex. `C:\inetpub\wwwroot\arcgis-license-tracker\`

+### Deploy
-Some helpful guides and tools for deploying to IIS:
+Deploy to a production web server.
+Here are some helpful guides and tools for deploying to IIS:
  - [GitHub Gist](https://gist.github.com/bparaj/ac8dd5c35a15a7633a268e668f4d2c94)
  - [wfastcgi](https://pypi.org/project/wfastcgi/)